 Extra Virgin Olive Oil

-You do not need any persuading to understand how unique and tasty Cretan olive oil can be.
-Once you spend a few days in Crete, you will experience first-hand the quality of the local olive oil.
+You do not need to be persuaded to understand how unique and tasty Cretan olive oil can be.
+Once you spend a few days in Crete, you will experience the quality of the local olive oil.

-After all, there are more than 30 million olive trees that grow in Crete.
+After all, more than 30 million olive trees grow in Crete.
 Wherever you drive, you will see the beauty of these ancient trees.

 Olive Wood Products